cmeiklejohn/cmeiklejohn.github.io/_posts/2019-04-20-fault-injection-1.markdown

 ## Testing Asynchrononous Protocols: Reliable Broadcast
 To demonstrate constructing a protocol based on identifying counterexamples and refining the implementation based on these counterexamples, we are going to consider the case of implementing a protocol that should achieve reliable broadcast.

 The protocols we are going to consider are well documented and in their original presentation by Demers *et al.* are presented as refinements for both (a.) efficiency and (b.) reliability.
-The first protocol, \textit{direct mail} is the simplest protocol that tries to achieve reliable broadcast but fails to achieve this under both membership changes, general message omissions, and crash failures.
-The second protocol we consider is \textit{anti-entropy}, a protocol that is extremely resilient to failure, but relies on pairwise exchange of all messages that are received to ensure reliable broadcast.
-The final protocol we consider is \textit{rumor-mongering}, a protocol that attempts to achieve reliable broadcast by using techniques from both direct mail and anti-entropy -- direct mail for its efficiency and anti-entropy for its resilience.
+The first protocol, *direct mail* is the simplest protocol that tries to achieve reliable broadcast but fails to achieve this under both membership changes, general message omissions, and crash failures.
+The second protocol we consider is *anti-entropy*, a protocol that is extremely resilient to failure, but relies on pairwise exchange of all messages that are received to ensure reliable broadcast.
+The final protocol we consider is *rumor-mongering*, a protocol that attempts to achieve reliable broadcast by using techniques from both direct mail and anti-entropy -- direct mail for its efficiency and anti-entropy for its resilience.

 ### Attempt #1: Demers _et al._'s Direct Mail

 We start by creating a process for the direct mail protocol implementation.
-This implementation will support two calls \mintinline{erlang}{broadcast}, for sending a message, and \mintinline{erlang}{update}, for updating the membership received from the \Name\ system for when view changes occur.
+This implementation will support two calls ```broadcast```, for sending a message, and ```update```, for updating the membership received from the Partisan system for when view changes occur.
 For state at each node, we will track the currently known membership, so we don't have to look it up every time we want to make a broadcast.

 {% highlight erlang %}
 -export([broadcast/2,